Primary School Admission Information

 Full details of the admission arrangements can be found in the Primary brochure produced by Durham County Council.

-Applying for a school place if your child has an Education, Health and Care Plan or a Statement of SEN
+Applying for a school place if your child has an Education, Health and Care Plan

 Important policies for parents of children with SEND can be found in our policies section.